mholling/nswtopo/README.markdown

 Importing Layers
 ================

 You can also embed other georeferenced image files into your map as layers.
-Most [GDAL-supported formats](http://www.gdal.org/formats_list.html) should work.
-For example, if you have some OziExplorer raster maps which you would like to include, add them in your configuration file as follows:
+Georeferenced TIF, PNG and JPG files are supported.
+For example, to embed a geotiff baselayer, add it in your configuration file in the required layer position as follows:

     import:
-    - /Users/matthew/maps/DVD/25k/8626-4S-RULES-POINT.map  # path of a georeferenced image
+    - /Users/matthew/maps/DVD/25k/8626-4S-RULES-POINT.tif  # path of a georeferenced image
-    - /Users/matthew/maps/DVD/25k/8626-3N-TANTANGARA.map   # path of another image

-Run the script to embed the new map images.
-A local PNG file will be stored containing the relevant portion of the map.
-(The original source files should not be stored in the same folder, to avoid accidentally overwriting them.)

-The embedded images will be stored as layers at the bottom of the layer stack; they will not be visible if you have included other opaque layers (vegetation, aerial imagery).
-Use Inkscape to view the layers and/or change their order.

 Updating Your Map
 =================